OpenTaal: Word list

 The Dutch Language Union has approved OpenTaal's word list and labelled it with Keurmerk Spelling.
 Also OpenTaal has been granted funding by the Dutch Language Union to implement missing functionality in Hunspell.

 Thesaurus

 A thesaurus has been set up in which many different relations between words and meaning of words can be browsed and edited.

 Grammar checking

 OpenTaal also provides grammar rules which are used in the grammar checker LanguageTool.
-This is offering grammar checking via its own website but is also used by OpenOffice.org and Thunderbird.
+This is offering grammar checking via its own website.
 This grammar checker also identifies possible false friends.

 Partners

 Since 2012, OpenTaal has an official program for partners.
 These are third parties which have access to special partner products.
 From these collaborations the following has come forth.
-One partner has provided Dutch support for Wordfeud and another partner has made an educational poster on diacritical marks in the Dutch language.
+One partner has provided Dutch support for Wordfeud.